Things to Do in Glasgow with Kids: 2-Day Itinerary

 The Tall Ship

-Exploring the multiple levels of the Glenlee is super-fun activity for the kids, but funny enough, the activity the kids liked the best was scrubbing the deck!
+Exploring the multiple levels of the Glenlee is a super-fun activity for the kids, but funny enough, the activity the kids liked the best was scrubbing the deck!

-Yup – you heard me right.. the Glenlee’s main deck has many pails of water with scrub brushes in them.
+Yup, you heard me right.. the Glenlee’s main deck has many pails of water with scrub brushes in them.
 The deck was filled with the hilarious sight of many little kids scrubbing the floor, yelling “Aye Aye, Captain!”
 They’re never this excited about helping clean up at home!
 Ha-ha!

-As if the Glasgow Transportation Museum and tall ship weren’t enough fun activities for kids, there is a huge sand box in front of the museum.
+As if the Riverside Museum and tall ship weren’t enough fun activities for kids, there is a huge sand box in front of the museum.
 What kid doesn’t love playing in the sand?
 This seasonal sand box was filled with kids playing with the provided sand toys, having a ball.

 The Riverside Museum is a 50-minute walk from central Glasgow, but our Hop-On Hop-Off bus stopped right outside.